 - 17.1 The decision maker, usually the FVO, should review the case and make a decision as to whether to grant clearance or not.
-However, before making a final decision the decision maker may ask for additional checks or enquiries to be made, for example calling the applicant in for an interview or asking for personal referees. - 17.2 The front of the vetting file should be stamped 'No Vetting Objection" (NVO) or REFUSED according to the vetting decision. - 17.3 All vetting decisions must be fully documented with the rationale for the decision.
-Difficult or complicated cases should be passed to the next level of vetting unit management for advice. - 17.4 Due to the length of the recruitment process, some individuals are not appointed for several months after their application is received.
+However, before making a final decision the decision maker may ask for additional checks or enquiries to be made, for example calling the applicant in for an interview or asking for personal referees. - 17.2 The vetting file should be clearly marked with the clearance decision and the vetting decisions should be supported by an explanation of the rationale.
+Difficult or complicated cases should be passed to the next level of vetting unit management for advice. - 17.3 When clearance is declined, where possible, individuals will be provided with the reason for the decision in writing, unless doing so would be likely to: - Damage national security;

+- Result in the force breaking any law; - Frustrate the prevention or detection of crime; - Impede the apprehension or prosecution of offenders; - Result in the disclosure of sensitive information; - Breach the confidentiality of any information provided in confidence. - 17.4 Due to the length of the recruitment process, some individuals are not appointed for several months after their application is received.
 Because of this delay, the information provided in the application forms could be out of date.
 Cases have occurred where individuals have been arrested or convicted of criminal offences during the interim period, or have accrued debts, or experienced other changes in their lifestyle that could have precluded them from being appointed.
 Some applicants have also failed to provide accurate details as to family members, criminal associates, finances or other relevant information.
 When these omissions are subsequently discovered they have resulted in disciplinary procedures being instigated, or individuals being considered for discharge under Police Regulations or Police Staff Standards of Professional Behaviour. - 17.5 Forces are therefore recommended to provide a briefing to all Police Officer Recruits before attestation, providing them with their original application forms and security questionnaires, and stressing the requirement for the provision of accurate information.
 They should be warned of the consequences of their failure to do so, and required to either re-sign and re-date their application forms and security questionnaires, or sign a separate declaration giving them the opportunity to declare any involvement with the police, other law enforcement agencies or statutory prosecuting authority.
 Where applicants notify relevant changes, the implications of their declarations should be assessed prior to attestation.
-Whilst the Home Office has indicated that legally this process is not required it is good practice to do so, as it will prevent the recruitment of inappropriate applicants, reduce the need for misconduct hearings and limit the number of legal challenges.

-17.6 The requirement for accurate and up to date vetting information applies equally to Members of the Special Constabulary and Police Staff.
+Whilst the Home Office has indicated that legally this process is not required it is good practice to do so, as it will prevent the recruitment of inappropriate applicants, reduce the need for misconduct hearings and limit the number of legal challenges. - 17.6 The requirement for accurate and up to date vetting information applies equally to Members of the Special Constabulary and Police Staff.